 A committee of Non-Executive and Executive Directors established to maintain an overview of the Trust's financial processes, ensuring finances are managed within the allocated resources to deliver an efficient and effective service.
-Further details of the role and responsibility of the Finance and Investment Committee can be found in the Finance and Investment Committee Terms of Reference.
+Further details of the role and responsibility of the Finance and Investment Committee can be found in its the Finance and Investment Committee Terms of Reference.

-Workforce and Organisation Development Committee
+Workforce and Organisation DevelopmentPeople Committee

-A committee of Non-Executive Directors and Executive Directors established to provide assurance to the Board concerning all aspects of strategic and operational workforce and organisational development relating to the provision of care and services in support of getting the best clinical outcomes and experience for patients and staff.
-Further details of the role and responsibility of the Workforce and Organisation Committee can be found in the Workforce and Organisation Committee Terms of Reference.
+A committee of Non-Executive Directors and Executive Directors established to provide assurance to the Board concerning all aspects of strategic and operational people matters, including workforce and organisational development relating to the provision of care and services in support of getting the best clinical outcomes and experience for patients and staff.
+Further details of the role and responsibility of the Workforce and Organisation Committee can be found in its_the Workforce and Organisation Committee Com